-The helmet should fit comfortably, but not slide back and forth or from side to side and you should be able to buckle the helmet easily beneath your chin so that it fits snugly without cutting off your circulation.
-You can then tighten the helmet by using the adjustment system for the helmet so that you get the perfect fit.
-You will know you have achieved this when the helmet is perfectly aligned and does not move.
+The helmet should of course be comfortable while not able to slide back and forth or from side to side and you should be able to buckle the helmet easily beneath your chin so that it fits snugly without cutting off your circulation or choking you.

 If you have a ski shop nearby, try on a few different brands till you find the one you like, then buy it online for a cheaper price.
 Different helmets will suit different head shapes and there is never a one size fits all solution to buying a ski helmet.

 If a helmet has the means to adjust the size from a scroll button at the back make sure that this is positioned so that it does not dig into the neck.

 I first time I wore a ski helmet I thought I would hate it!
 My wife at the time was insistent that I wear one, (this was after several notable people died in ski accidents), so I gave in and tried one.
 I was shocked!
 Not only was the helmet warm, I honestly forgot I had it on by the end of the first run.